stanislaw/SoftwareDesignHeuristics/README.md

 - Separate application-level code from system-level code
 - Separate methods that read from methods that write

+### Grouping

+- Group together things that change at the same time.
+If possible create container data structures so that a change involves changes **one**.
+If possible group all of the changes that happen at the same time together.

 ## Maintenance Programming

 - **Stable Components.** Stable Components is a resort of a